Space-based architecture

 A key goal of both approaches is to create loosely-coupled systems that minimize configuration, especially shared knowledge of who does what, leading to the objectives of better availability, resilience, scalability, etc.

 More specifically, an SBA is a distributed-computing architecture for achieving linear scalability of stateful, high-performance applications using the tuple space paradigm.
 It follows many of the principles of representational state transfer (REST), service-oriented architecture (SOA) and event-driven architecture (EDA), as well as elements of grid computing.
 With a space-based architecture, applications are built out of a set of self-sufficient units, known as processing-units (PU).
 These units are independent of each other, so that the application can scale by adding more units.

 The SBA model is closely related to other patterns that have been proved successful in addressing the application scalability challenge, such as shared nothing architecture (SN), used by Google, Amazon.com and other well-known companies.
 The model has also been applied by many firms in the securities industry for implementing scalable electronic securities trading applications.

 History

 Space-based architecture (SBA) was originally invented and developed at Microsoft in 1997–98.
 Internally at Microsoft it was known as Youkon Distributed Caching platform (YDC).
-First large web projects based on it were MSN Live Search (released in Sept.
-1999) and later MSN Customer marketing data store (multi-terabyte in-memory DB shared by all MSN sites) as well as a number of other MSN sites released in late 1990s and early 2000s.
+The first large web projects based on it were MSN Live Search (released in Sept.
+1999) and later MSN customer marketing data store (multi-terabyte in-memory DB shared by all MSN sites) as well as a number of other MSN sites released in late 1990s and early 2000s.
 See US patents 6,453,404 and 6,449,695:

 and other patents based on these: